ADemoDemo/UnitTestGenerator/README.md

 For the syntax above you will need to install package UnitTestGenerator.Extensions.Composition to make it work.

-> UnitTestGenerator.Extensions.Composition - nuget package comming soon

-**Example of usage as T4 template**
+    PM> Install-Package UnitTestGenerator.Extensions.Composition

-It will install basic T4 template as well.
-If you do not need these dependencies only the T4 template you can download it from our repository **here comes the link to t4**
+It will install basic T4 template or you can use direct [link](nuget/ArgumentCheck.tt).

 # Why